Tyrrell Racing: 1984 controversy

 As a consequence of these charges, Tyrrell were excluded from the 1984 world championship and retroactively disqualified from all races that year.
 Further analysis showed that the actual fuel content of the water was significantly below 1% and well within rules.
 Additionally, Tyrrell argued that the requirement was that the ballast had to be fixed so it required tools to remove – which they felt was the case with the shot as contained within the water tank.
 Tyrrell subsequently went to the FIA court of appeal.
-On appeal, the evidence that the water's fuel content was in fact far lower than originally suggested was ignored, and the charges amended to:
+On appeal, the evidence that the water's fuel content was in fact far lower than originally suggested was ignored, with the charges amended to: